MicroEJ/docs/ApplicationDeveloperGuide/sandboxedAppDeploy.rst

 Remote Deployment
 -----------------

-Remote Deployment requires to build and publish the Standalone Application.
+Remote Deployment requires to build and publish the Sandboxed Application module.
 To do so, in the SDK, right-click on the Sandboxed Application project and click on ``Build Module``.

 The build process will display messages in the console, ending up the following message: